adrianp336/BitFitPt1/README.md

-# Android Project 6 - BitFit
+# Android Project 5 - BitFit

 Submitted by: Adrian Perez

-BitFit is a health metrics app that allows users to track ...
-[TODO]
+**Name of your app** is a health metrics app that allows users to track their calories

 Time spent: 7 hours spent in total